kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 Again, over 10x improvement!

-And CPU improvement in these 10 years is HUGE.
+CPU improvement in these 10 years is HUGE.